7 tips: How to Choose the Best WMS for Your Warehouse

 Look for a WMS that can support other functions, such as returns and claims workflows and improve communications and head-office oversight.
 A WMS can be a real motivator and add value across your entire organization.

-Pierce: Managing Success From the Warehouse Up
+Customer Story: Pierce - Managing Success From the Warehouse Up

 Pierce, a leading European motocross e-commerce retailer, has implemented Bitlog to improve their operations.
 By providing front office access to Bitlog, Pierce has significantly reduced the need for phone calls and emails, as everyone can easily see real-time updates on what's happening.